The Jeepspeed XJ platform – built to go fast, run desert trails, and take a beating. At least as much as a mid-size unibody SUV can withstand. . .

 The 6 cylinder 4.0 litre engine is retained in stock configuration.

-Other components on the 2000 cherokee build, typical to a jeepspeed, include a full 8-point .120 DOM roll cage (professionally fabbed/installed), King 2.0″ x 2.0″ bumpstops, limit straps on each corner, fiberglass front fenders and a heavily reinforced unibody chassis.
+Other components on the 2000 Cherokee build, typical to a Jeepspeed Xj, include a full 8-point .120 DOM roll cage (built by Pinobuilt), King 2.0″ x 2.0″ bumpstops, limit straps on each corner, fiberglass front fenders and a heavily reinforced unibody chassis.

 XJ Rear Shock Hoops